modabas/ModResults/README.md

 ### Checking state of a Result or Result&lt;TValue&gt; instance

-State of a result instance is either Ok or Failed.
-State can be checked from result.IsOk and result.IsFailed boolean properties.
+State of a result is either Ok or Failed.
+State of a result instance can be checked from IsOk and IsFailed boolean properties.

-If state is ok, Result&lt;TValue&gt; instance contains a not null Value property of type TValue.
+If state is Ok, Result&lt;TValue&gt; instance contains a not null Value property of type TValue.

-If state is failed, Result and Result&lt;TValue&gt; instances contain a not null Failure property of type Failure.
+If state is Failed, Result and Result&lt;TValue&gt; instances contain a not null Failure property of type Failure.

 ``` csharp
 public async Task<Result> PerformGetBookById(GetBookByIdRequest req, CancellationToken ct)